MISP/misp-objects/README.md

 - [objects/ddos](objects/ddos/definition.json) - DDoS object describes a current DDoS activity from a specific or/and to a specific target.
 Type of DDoS can be attached to the object as a taxonomy.
 - [objects/device](objects/device/definition.json) - An object to define a device.
 - [objects/diameter-attack](objects/diameter-attack/definition.json) - Attack as seen on diameter authentication against a GSM, UMTS or LTE network.
-- [objects/dns-record](objects/dns-record/definition.json) - A set of dns records observed for a specific domain.
+- [objects/dns-record](objects/dns-record/definition.json) - A set of DNS records observed for a specific domain.
 - [objects/domain-crawled](objects/domain-crawled/definition.json) - A domain crawled over time.
 - [objects/domain-ip](objects/domain-ip/definition.json) - A domain and IP address seen as a tuple in a specific time frame.
 - [objects/elf](objects/elf/definition.json) - Object describing a Executable and Linkable Format.